starkware-libs/starknet-staking/docs/spec.md

 ```
 #### description <!-- omit from toc -->
 Inform of the intent to exit the stake.
-This will remove the funds from the stake, pausing rewards collection for the staker and it's pool members (if exist).
+This will remove the funds from the stake, pausing rewards collection for the staker and its pool members (if exist).
 This will also start the exit window timeout.
 Return the time in which the staker will be able to unstake.
 #### emits <!-- omit from toc -->